ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 | LF1 |   CD8_A-103_3p_Lot# |

 ### Columns
-- `Library Features`: this is the name of the list of features used in a library and is referenced by the `Library Features` columns in the previous two spredsheets: [Sample-Level Spreadsheet] and [FASTQ-Level Spreadsheet].
+- `Library Features`: this is the name of the list of features used in a library and is referenced in the [Sample-Level Spreadsheet].

 - `HIMC Feature Name`: name of a feature (ADT or HTO) being measured
   - official gene symbol of the measured protein - ** might need to include species in name or lookup **